Bay & Workshop Management

 - Confirm if prompted.

-What you'll see: The bay card changes to an amber/red colour scheme with a wrench icon and the label "Maintenance."
+What you will see: The bay card changes to an amber/red colour scheme with a wrench icon and the label "Maintenance."
 The bay will not appear in the list of available bays when assigning bookings.

 Turning Maintenance Mode Off